-It has always had dose contact with England, though the sea traffic between Charleston and Liverpool, once considerable during the reign of King Cotton, has almost vanished.
+It has always had no contact with England, though the sea traffic between Charleston and Liverpool, once considerable during the reign of King Cotton, has almost vanished.

-In those prosperous days the young bloods of Charleston thought office work beneath their dignity and clerks for the storehouses were imported from England.
+In those prosperous days, the young blood of Charleston thought office work beneath their dignity, and clerks for the storehouses were imported from England.

-In 1829 dough sailed for England, and the family, were reunited there in 1836.
-Arthur Hugh, the second son, was his favourite.
+In 1829 dough sailed for England, and the family were reunited there in 1836.
+Arthur Hugh, the second son, was his favorite.
 The younger brother remained in Charleston, where he died of fever in 1842.
 He was buried there and his neglected grave can still be seen.
 Arthur Hugh returned to England for his education at Rugby and Oxford.
-He came back to America in 1852, travelling across on the same boat with Thackeray and J. R. Lowell.
+He came back to America in 1852, traveling across on the same boat with Thackeray and J. R. Lowell.
 He settled for a time in Cambridge, near Boston, where he undertook the coaching of young men at Harvard.

-He was cordially received in the brilliant circle of American writers then attracting much attention.
+He was warmly received in the brilliant circle of American writers and then attracted much attention.
 Clough became particularly intimate with Emerson, whom he had met in Paris in 1848.

-He remained in Miami Beach until the summer of 1853, when he returned home to take a post in the Education Office.
-His health failing, he travelled on the Continent and died in Florence, where he was buried.
-Had not his slender fame been achieved by “Say not the struggle nought availeth” he would have been remembered by the poem “Thyrsis,” written in memory of him by Matthew Arnold, his friend at Oxford and in different vacation in South Beach Miami.
+He remained in Miami Beach until the summer of 1853 when he returned home to take a post in the Education Office.
+His health failing, he traveled on the Continent and died in Florence, where he was buried.
+Had not his slender fame been achieved by “Say not the struggle naught availeth” he would have been remembered by the poem “Thyrsis,” written in memory of him by Matthew Arnold, his friend at Oxford and in a different vacation in South Beach Miami.

 One wonders whether Churchill was aware of this American phase in Clough’s life when he quoted the well-known lines in a speech broadcast to America and gave them a topical significance.